 During World War I, 180 alumnae served in the war.
 They trained in Niagara-on-the-Lake and nicknamed their hospital Niagara-on-the-Lake General Hospital.

 The Student Experience

 In 1881, the nursing program was a two-year course.
 This expanded to three years in 1896.
 During the third year, students worked in the hospital.

 - Communicable diseases

-The school year ran from October to July, and the students were taught by the medical staff.
+The school year ran from October to July with medical staff serving as instructors.

 Students lived in residences with bedrooms, a dining room and a sitting room.
-They had strict rules they needed to follow and there were mandatory morning prayers.
+They had strict rules to follow, and morning prayers were mandatory.

 The school was run by a superintendent.
 The best known is Mary Agnes Snively.
 She retired in 1910 and was replaced with Robina Stewart.

 Graduation was held in July.
 Students received their diplomas and had a class photo taken.
 The average class size was 56.

 ***Editor’s note: A special thank you to the Alumnae Association School of Nursing Toronto General Hospital website for being invaluable to my Angel of Mercy research.***